rdmaw/dot/README.md

 ssh -T git@github.com # if successful, should print 'Hi username!
 You've successfully authenticated, but GitHub does not provide shell access.'
 ```

-Automating the SSH key on startup with an agent will be done the end of Step 3.
+Automating the SSH key on startup with an agent will be done at the end of Step 3.

 ## Step 3

-### Setup and configure ZSH
+### Set up and configure ZSH

 Install ZSH using apt: